 The Pigeon Community Multicultural Development Center hosted a meeting to discuss the Land Use Plan, parks planning and historic preservation on August 16th, 2018.
 The meeting provided an overview of a study of the Town's Historic Preservation Commission to document African-American resources within Waynesville.
 The Pigeon Community Center and Dix Hill Cemetery were identified as community resources for possible listing on the National Register.

-Additionally, important stories and history were collected and will be used in creating a historic marker in a park that the Town is developing within the neighborhood.
-Issues of housing, inclusionary zoning, and infrastructure were also discussed.
+Additionally, important stories and history were collected and will be used in creating a

 Jobs and Economics